 Brick Joke: After discovering Champion's kidnapping, Madame Souza rents a pedal boat for twenty minutes.
 We don't see the owner again until the end credits, when he's still standing there, looking out at the beach and checking his watch.
 (This may be a Shout-Out to Airplane!.)

-Butt Sticker: One of the women in the opening scene has her husband stuck on her butt.
-He may be dead from asphyxiation.
-Another one has her husband stuck between her butt cheeks
+Butt Sticker: Two of the women in the opening scene each has her husband stuck on her butt and he is revealed to be flattened and the other one has her husband stuck between her butt cheeks, the latter of which may be dead from asphyxiation.

 Crapsack World: Madame Souza's countryside home quickly gets swallowed up by an expanding, dreary Paris, and Belleville has either disgusting amounts of opulence or poverty — everyone is either obese or just skin and bones.
 And the less said about the food, the better.